Quantum thermalization and average entropy of a subsystem: Average entropy at an energy scale

-This relation is supposed to work for nonintegrable (chaotic) systems.
-For integrable systems, due to additional constraints on the system, one would get $d_1 d_2 < d_E$, since the full system would not be able to access the full subspace $\mathcal{H}_E$.
-When $l_1\sim l_2$, it is expected that $d_1\sim d_2$.
-Hence, $d_1^2\simeq d_E$.
-This yields from Eq. \ref{avne1_2}, $\overline{S}_1\simeq \frac{1}{2}\ln{d_E}$ for nonintegrable system.
+This relation is expected to hold in the case of large nonintegrable (chaotic) systems.
+By contrast, for integrable systems the presence of additional conserved quantities imposes constraints, leading to \(d_1 d_2 < d_E\), since the full system cannot dynamically explore the entire subspace $\mathcal{H}_E$ (we elaborate more on this point in the next subsection).
+When the subsystem sizes are comparable, $l_1 \sim l_2$, it follows that $d_1 \sim d_2$.
+Using Eq.\ref{eq_de}, we then obtain \( d_1^2 \simeq d_E\).
+Substituting this into Eq. \ref{avne1_2}, we arrive at the result $\overline{S}_1 \simeq \tfrac{1}{2}\ln d_E$ for a nonintegrable system.
 Since $d_E\propto$DOS, the leading term in the average VN entropy becomes:

 For integrable system, the the average VN entropy would be less that the maximum possible value: $\overline{S}_1 < \frac 12 \ln{(\textrm{DOS})}$.